-Antimalarial Medication: Volunteers will take an antimalarial medication (Riamet®) for 3 days to treat malaria infection.
-Riamet® may temporarily reduce the effectiveness of hormonal contraceptives.
+Antimalarial Medication: Volunteers will be treated with one of two antimalarial medications, Riamet[®] or Malarone for 3 days to treat malaria infection following malaria challenge.
+Riamet[®] may temporarily reduce the effectiveness of hormonal contraceptives.
 Therefore, women taking hormonal contraceptives will need to use an additional form of contraception (e.g. condoms) while taking Riamet, until the start of the next menstrual period.
 Pregnancy tests will be carried out regularly through the study.
 At screening, the day of vaccination and just before anti-malarial treatment is started this will be a urinary pregnancy test.
-A blood pregnancy test will be performed on the day before malaria challenge at 7, 14 and 21 days after challenge (unless already diagnosed), and again before anti-malarial treatment is started.
+A blood pregnancy test will be performed on the day before malaria challenge, at 7, 14 and 21 days after challenge (unless already diagnosed), and again before anti-malarial treatment is started.

 Malaria Prophylaxis: If in future you travel to an area where malaria is common, you should not assume that the experimental vaccines you received in this study will give you any protection against malaria.

 Make sure you visit your GP or a travel clinic before travelling to a malaria endemic region and follow their advice on prevention measures.